deenamanick/python_projects/djanjo/basics.md

 **Project Idea :Online Learning Portal**

-A simple E-learning platform for students with Admin, Teacher, and Student roles.
+A simple E-learning platform for students with Admin, Teacher, and Student roles using python.
 This app will have multiple functionalities split across different Django apps.

-What Is Django?
+🧠 **What Is Django?**

 Django is a tool (framework) that helps you build websites and web applications using the Python programming language.

 Think of Django like Lego blocks — it gives you pieces that you can combine to make websites faster and more securely

-**🗂️Apps Breakdown:**

-app_A → users:

-Handles user registration, login, roles (Student/Teacher/Admin).
-User profile page.

-app_B → courses:

-Teachers can create and manage courses.
-Students can view course lists, enroll, and access course content.

-app_C → quizzes:

-Teachers can create quizzes for each course.
-Students can take quizzes and view scores.

-**📁 Other Folders in the Structure config:**

-Contains your Django settings, URL routing, and WSGI/ASGI configs.

-static:

-CSS, JavaScript, and image files (site styling, logos, etc.).

-templates:

-Common base HTML templates, course pages, quiz forms, login/signup.

-manage.py:

-Django's main CLI tool to run server, migrations, etc.

-db.sqlite3:

-Default development database.

-requirements.txt:

-List of all dependencies like

-**Key Features**

-User Roles: Admin, Teacher, Student

-Course Listing: Add/view courses with description and PDFs/videos

-Enroll System: Students can enroll in courses

-Quiz Module: Each course has related quizzes

-Result System: View quiz scores instantly

-Responsive UI using Bootstrap in static folder
+🧠**What is git bash**

+It's is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience

+Bash is an acronym for Bourne Again Shell.
+A shell is a terminal application used to interface with an operating system through written commands.

-**Project Overview:**
+🚀**Project Overview:**

 A beginner-friendly Django-based online learning portal with: